Research — Nov. 24, 2025

 End-to-end derivative adjustment intelligence

-The pace and scale of derivatives trading can no longer be supported by manual processes and fragmented data sources.
-The future of ETDs requires a shift to the real-time delivery of structured, machine-readable, expert-validated data that can be fed directly into downstream workflows.
+In order to support growth, reduce risk and make the process efficient, the ETD operations requires a shift to the real-time delivery of structured, machine-readable, expert-validated adjustment details that can be fed directly into downstream workflows.

 The Exchange-Traded Derivatives Service, delivered by Managed Corporate Actions (MCA), addresses this need with a combination of exchange coverage, data formatting, and expert adjustment that delivers comprehensive, accurate, contextual, standardized, structured data.